“Culture eats strategy for breakfast”.

 Ah yes, Peter Drucker’s immortal phrase is so important because culture can ruin a brilliant strategy.
 People get in the way.

-It’s usually a wild ride because a strategy is only a 50-50 bet.
+Implementation is usually a wild ride because a strategy is only a 50-50 bet.
 Flip of a coin.
 Your likely success rate for any initiative is circa 50% (according to Candido & Santos, 2015).

-1. Where are we going? –> Strategy
+FUN: Where are we going? –> Strategy

-At your next breakfast meeting, make sure strategy, culture and capability all have an equal seat at the table.
+At your next breakfast meeting, make sure strategy and culture all have an equal seat at the table.